stjude/seaseq/README.md

     * For broad regions of enrichment, e.g. some histone modifications such as H3K27Ac using [SICER].
 7. Identification of stitched clusters of enriched regions and separates exceptionally large regions, e.g. super-enhancers from typical enhancers, using [ROSE].
 8. Motif discovery and enrichment using tools from the [MEME Suite].
-9. Custom annotation of peaks in genic regions.
+9. Annotation of peaks in genic regions.
 10. Assessment of quality by calculating relevant metrics including those recommmended by the [ENCODE consortium].
 More information is provided [here](#qc-metrics).

 ## Creating a workspace